OpenEx-Platform/docs/docs/usage/getting-started.md

 Once integrations is done, you are ready to create your first Scenario!

 [Scenarios](scenario.md) act as template for your Breach and Attack simulations.
-After establihing such a template, you will be able to schedule it as a one shot simulation, or as a recurring one.
+After establishing such a template, you will be able to schedule it as a one shot simulation, or as a recurring one.

 - First, go to the Scenarios menu and create a new one with the + button.